AdvDebug/AntiCrack-DotNet/README.md

 # AntiCrack DotNet
 project contains a lot of anti debugging and anti virtualization techniques, etc....
 Notice trying Crash Non-Managed Debuggers with a Debugger Breakpoint technique may stop the application from continue checking, if that happens just restart the program.
-# Anti Debugging
+## Anti Debugging
-CloseHandle
+GetForegroundWindow (looks for bad active window names to check if it's a known debugger)

+Debugger.IsAttached

 Hide Threads From Debugger

 IsDebuggerPresent

+NtQueryInformationProcess: ProcessDebugFlags, ProcessDebugPort, ProcessDebugObjectHandle

+CloseHandle: Invalid Handle, Protected Handle

+Parent Process Checking (Checks if parent are explorer.exe or cmd.exe)

+Detection of Hardware Breakpoints

+FindWindow (looks for bad window names)

 GetTickCount

 OutputDebugString

+Crashing Non-Managed Debuggers with a Debugger Breakpoint

 OllyDbg Format String Exploit

-FindWindow (looks for bad window names)

-NtQueryInformationProcess: ProcessDebugFlags, ProcessDebugPort, ProcessDebugObjectHandle

-Patching DbgUiRemoteBreakin
+Patching DbgUiRemoteBreakin and DbgBreakPoint (Anti-Debugger Attaching)

-Debugger.IsAttached

-Detection of Hardware Breakpoints

-Others....
-# Anti Virtualization
+## Anti Virtualization
 Detecting Sandboxie

 Detecting Comodo Container